aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 ## Phase VIII: CSS

 Take a look at the live twitter website.
 See how close you can get your app to look like it.

+Pick a nice font from [Google fonts][g-fonts].
+Add it to the head of your `layouts/application.html.erb` view.
+Make an `index.css` file in `app/assets/stylesheets` for all of your CSS to go in.
+As long as your CSS files are in this folder, Rails will automatically load them.

+Start with the page layout.
+Have the main section contain the feed and a sidebar contain everything else.
+Use a flexbox to get everything to line up.

+Style the feed next.
+Add borders and any other flourishes you'd like to make each tweet visually distinct from the next.

+After your main layout and feed look nice, style the user search page.
+Space out the results.
+Feel free to style the button, too!

+Style the login page and signup page.
+These can look very similar, so think about how you can reuse classes to produce a standard, repeated aesthetic for the site.

 [jbuilder]: https://github.com/rails/jbuilder/blob/master/README.md